This page is only accessible via the link you’ve received and isn’t shown on the main website.

 - Videos from previous OpenCon conferences - which you can use in your event now

-To put your agenda on your website, please follow the guide below
+If you're using Sched put your agenda on your website, please follow this guide.

 Step 6: Promote your Event